 Inspired by images of tarnished, rusty objects which sometimes are covered in peeling paint, Sarah Hillman Van Patter, graduate student in the Colorado State University Department of Design and Merchandising, has created a collection of art textiles for the home and for apparel.

 Each of the textile designs began as a photograph which was manipulated into repeat patterns, using state-of-the-art computer-aided design technology.
-Van Patter’s collection is the focus of a new Gustafson Gallery exhibit: Products to Promote Internal Reflection: Digital Textile Designs Inspired by the Beauty of the Imperfect.
+Earlier this spring, Van Patter’s collection was the focus of a Gustafson Gallery exhibit entitled Products to Promote Internal Reflection: Digital Textile Designs Inspired by the Beauty of the Imperfect.

 Finding abstract beauty in unexpected places